J3rry320/react-network-notifier/README.md

 ## Features

 - 🎭 Randomly selects a funny message and image from a pool.
-- 🎨 Easily customizable with custom messages, images, and styles.
+- 🎨 Easily customizable with custom messages, ascii art's and styles.
 - 📱 Responsive design.
 - 🚀 Supports SSR for Next.js applications.
 - 🎯 Lightweight and easy to integrate.